 How to get to Madinat al-Zahra?

 By car: follow the signs on Avenida de Madinat al-Zahra from Cordoba.
-You can park your car for free at the carpark of the museum.
+You can park your car for free at the car park of the museum.
 You buy your ticket for the shuttle bus at the museum for €2.

-By bus: tourist busses run daily from Córdoba (bus stop Puerta de Almodóvar) to Madinat al-Zahra.
+By bus: tourist busses run daily from Cordoba (bus stop Puerta de Almodóvar) to Madinat al Zahra.
 Tickets are €8,50 for a return, including the shuttle bus to the site.

-By taxi: because the museum of Madinat al-Zahra is only 6 km away from Córdoba, it is fairly affordable to ask a taxi driver to drop you off at the museum car park.
+By taxi: because the museum of Madinat al-Zahra is only 6 km away from Cordoba, it is fairly affordable to ask a taxi driver to drop you off at the museum car park.